veikman/ovid/README.md

 ## Ovid: tools for text metamorphosis

 This Python package is a templating engine.
-It will remind you of other such engines available for Python, such as the standard library’s string.Template, Jinja, and the Django template system.
+It will remind you of other such engines available for Python, such as the standard library’s `string.Template`, Jinja, and the Django template system.

 Ovid works by pairing up regular expressions with functions.
 Both are